fallen-icarus/cardano-options/README.md

 # Cardano-Options

-A [p2p-DeFi protocol](https://github.com/zhekson1/CSL-DeFi-Protocols) for writing, buying, and trading American-style *covered* options contracts on the Cardano Settlement Layer.
+A p2p-DeFi protocol for writing, buying, and trading American-style *covered* options contracts on the Cardano Settlement Layer.

+As with all [p2p-DeFi protocol](https://github.com/zhekson1/CSL-DeFi-Protocols), all users maintain full custody, delegation control, and voting control of their assets at all times.
+No batchers are required.

 > Knowledge of basic Haskell syntax and `cardano-cli` usage is recommended.